froatsnook/meteor-shopify/README.md

 ```

 ### Public Apps
 If you need to access multiple shops, then you need a Public App.
 The first time a user uses your app, they will need to authenticate with OAuth 2.
 But the access code returned from Shopify can be turned into a permanent `access_token`.
 Login to your Shopify Partner account and create your Public App, and take note of your `api_key` and `secret`.
+You will also need to whitelist whichever `redirect_uri` you choose to use (App -> Your App -> Edit app settings -> Redirect URL).
+If you use the `Shopify.PublicAppOAuthAuthenticator`, then whitelist `localhost:3000/__shopify-auth` (with 2 underscores).
+And be sure to replace the `localhost:3000` when you go into production!

 ```javascript
 // First-time Public App API access